 Have you ever seen a Chinese character you didn’t recognize and wanted to know what it meant?
 If you’re on the computer, it’s easy to copy and paste it into a Chinese dictionary but what happens when you’re out and about?
-Where is our real life copy and paste??
+Where is our real-life copy and paste??
 You may have heard of apps that let you use your phone’s camera to figure out the character.
-All you need to do is point your camera at the character and it will tell you how to say it and what it means- in fact we just added this FREE feature into our own Written Chinese dictionary app and people are loving it.
+All you need to do is point your camera at the character and it will tell you how to say it and what it means- in fact, we just added this FREE feature into our own Written Chinese dictionary app (currently only available for iOS) and people are loving it.
 Get the app here.

 But what if you want to try handwriting it into your phone instead of using your camera?
 Well if you have a smartphone and about 5 minutes, we’ll show you how to sort this out.
 And there’s even more good news: you won’t need to buy anything and depending on what kind of phone you have, you may already have everything you need.
 Yep, that means it’s totally free, versatile and useful.

 For iPhones and iPads (including minis) it is super simple to set up Chinese handwriting.
 Just follow these easy steps.

 Adding a Chinese handwriting keyboard to your iOS device

 Step 2: Tap ‘General’ and scroll down to ‘Keyboard’